-The Dominion KX II models offer remote connections for up to eight users per channel for simultaneous access and control of a unique target server.
+The Dominion KX II models offer remote connections for up to eight users per user channel to simultaneously access and control a unique target server.
 For one-channel devices like the DKX2-116, up to eight remote users can access and control a single target server.
 For two-channel devices, like the DKX2-216, up to eight users can access and control the server on channel one and up to another eight users on channel two.
-For four-channel devices, up to eight users per channel, for a total of 32 (8 x 4) users, can access and control four servers in a similar fashion.
+For four channel devices, up to eight users per channel, for a total of 32 (8 x 4) users, can access and control four servers.
+Likewise, for the eight channel devices, up to eight users can access a single server, up to an overall maximum of 32 users across the 8 channels